Dependent Visa for Canada

-- In order to be eligible under Dependent Visa for Canada, the dependent child must be the biological child of the parent or the adopted child of the parent.
+- In order to be eligible for Dependent Visa for Canada, the dependent child must be the biological child of the parent or the adopted child of the parent.

-- You will need to provide proof of your relationship to your dependent children.
+- To obtain Dependent Visa for Canada, you will need to provide proof of your relationship to your dependent children.

 - In order to be eligible for Dependent Visa for Canada, children being sponsored will need to undergo a criminal and medical examination.
 Dependent children who have a criminal record or a contagious medical condition may be prevented from entering Canada.

-- The medical examination must be done by a physician who is approved by the Canadian government.
+- The medical examination for the Dependent Visa for Canada must be done by a physician who is approved by the Canadian government.